gyrospectre/splunkosint/README.md

 <img src="images/int_moduleConfig.png" width=150>

 8. Click ***Add*** under Connection.
-Do the OAuth dance to autorise Integomat to connect to Twitter as you.
+Do the OAuth dance to authorise Integomat to connect to Twitter as you.
 9. Select *Search List* ***By ID*** and your watch list under *List ID*.
 10. Optionally, personalise the other settings to your needs.
 11. Add another module by right clicking on the canvas, this time adding a ***HTTP*** module.